workdojos/Dojos-Fresh-Hugo-Theme/content/clinician/startup.md

 ---
-title: Startup Ideas for XXs and Entrepreneurs in the Medical  Industry
+title: Startup Ideas for Doctors and Entrepreneurs in the Medical Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo